psalm/psalm.dev/assets/articles/immutability-and-beyond.md

 A quote from [a former colleague](https://twitter.com/twitchard) and fan of functional programming:

-> I think immutability is nice because it’s a guarantee that the type signature fully encapsulates the behaviour of your function.
+> Immutability is nice because it’s a guarantee that the type signature fully encapsulates the behaviour of your function.
 Humans are good at reasoning about the local behaviour of functions, but type checkers are _much_ better at reasoning about their global behaviour.

 ---